-11 Great Basketball Movies And Where To Stream Or Rent Them Online
+15 Great Basketball Movies And Where To Stream Or Rent Them Online

 Space Jam (1996)

-Released 24 years ago, the insane pairing of Michael Jordan and Looney Tunes in Space Jam is still something that is talked about in 2020.
-When the 1996 live action/animation crossover hit Netflix in March 2020, people went absolutely mad on social media where they compared certain plot points to what's happening to the world right now.
-Upon its release, the film featured Jordan, arguably the greatest basketball player of all time and Bugs Bunny, who could be considered the greatest character in the history of cartoons, and some ridiculous basketball.
+Released more than a quarter-century ago, the insane pairing of Michael Jordan and Looney Tunes in Space Jam is still something that is talked about in 2022.
+Upon its release, the 1996 live-action/animation hybrid featured Jordan, arguably the greatest basketball player of all time, and Bugs Bunny, who could be considered the greatest character in the history of cartoons, and some ridiculous basketball.
 Add a cast that includes some of the biggest NBA stars of the time losing their powers, Bill Murray randomly being friends with Larry Bird and Michael Jordan, and Danny DeVito playing an evil alien businessman, and you have a wonky, absurd movie, and I love it.

 Hoop Dreams (1994)

-Unlike every other entry on this list, Hoop Dreams is a documentary that follows two star high school basketball players — Arthur Agee and William Gates — as they chase their dreams and work towards getting drafted in the NBA.
+Hoop Dreams is a documentary that follows two star high school basketball players — Arthur Agee and William Gates — as they chase their dreams and work towards getting drafted in the NBA.
 Winner of the Audience Award at the 1994 Sundance Film Festival and nominated for an Oscar, this epic documentary is just as riveting and beloved as it was more than a quarter century ago.
 Throughout this nearly three-hour documentary, viewers watch as two talented, yet underprivileged inner-city Chicago high school athletes experience all the highs and lows of the sport they care so deeply about and hope that they're able to achieve their dreams and make it to the NBA.
+And, you know it’s good when the late Roger Ebert was so high on the documentary.

 Above The Rim (1994)